iDocuments Expenses User Guide

 Company credit card users with receipts relating to credit card expenses select the 'Credit Card Expense' page, enter the date, expense description, and expense value, attach the photo, and upload the record.

-Once the credit card bank file has been uploaded to iDocuments, the credit card expense lines will be available to the user to match to the previously uploaded receipts.
+Once the credit card bank file has been uploaded to iDocuments, the credit card expense lines will be available to the user to manually match to the previously uploaded receipts.
 The user will see expense lines imported from their credit card, ready to be matched with the receipts uploaded from the mobile app.

 Clicking the button next to the line will display the credit card receipts pop-up box, which lists receipts the user has uploaded that haven't been matched to an order line.
 Receipts may be selected to match each order line.